If you're new to Mesos

 - Upgrading a Mesos installation across release versions.

 Mesos releases are time-based, though we do make limited adjustments to the release schedule to accommodate feature development.
 This gives users and developers a predictable cadence to consume and produce features, while ensuring that each release can include the developments that users are waiting for.

 If a feature is not ready by the time a release is cut, that feature should be disabled.
 This means that features should be developed in such a way that they are opt-in by default and can be easily disabled (e.g., flag).

-A new Mesos release is cut every 2 months.
+A new Mesos release is cut approximately every 3 months.
 The versioning scheme is SemVer.
 Typically, the minor release version is incremented by 1 (e.g., 1.1, 1.2, 1.3 etc) for every release, unless it is a major release.

 Every (minor) release is a stable release and recommended for production use.
 This means a release candidate will go through rigorous testing (unit tests, integration tests, benchmark tests, cluster tests, scalability, etc.) before being officially released.
 In the rare case that a regular release is not deemed stable, a patch release will be released that will stabilize it.

-Every (minor) release is supported for a period of 6 months.
+At any given time, 3 releases are supported: the latest release and the two prior.
 Support means fixing of critical issues that affect the release.
 Once an issue is deemed critical, it will be fixed in only those affected releases that are still supported.
 This is called a patch release and increments the patch version by 1 (e.g., 1.2.1).
 Once a release reaches End Of Life (i.e., support period has ended), no more patch releases will be made for that release.
 Note that this is not related to backwards compatibility guarantees and deprecation periods (discussed later).